 Long exposure to companies that generate more than 5 percent of their revenue from the production of thermal coal or derive more than 30 percent of their revenue from energy production based on coal, is avoided.
 Similarly, long exposure to companies involved in unconventional fossil fuel extraction methods (oil sands and arctic drilling) is avoided.
 In addition to causing greenhouse gas emissions, production of oil sands and arctic drilling also risks harming the nature and biodiversity due to the sensitive environment in which such operations are typically performed.
-Further, WACI and general fossil fuel exposures of the issuers of equities and corporate bonds in the Sub-Investment Managers' portfolios are monitored, and the Sustainability team engages with the Sub-Investment Managers on the results of the monitoring to raise awareness and share insights, and to collaborate on interpreting the numbers from an alternative, absolute return, multi-strategy and multi-manager perspective.
-As it relates to thermal coal, an investment may be made in an issuer that exceeds the thresholds above, if the Sub-Investment Manager determines that the relevant company is making (or will do so in the near future), a significant contribution to the transition towards renewable energy sources.
+Further, WACI and general fossil fuel exposures of the issuers of equities and corporate bonds in the investment teams' portfolios are monitored, and the Sustainability team engages with the investment teams on the results of the monitoring to raise awareness and share insights, and to collaborate on interpreting the numbers from an alternative, absolute return, multi-strategy and multi-manager perspective.

+Thermal coal exposure may occasionally exceed the thresholds above if it is determined that the relevant company is making (or will do so in the near future), a significant contribution to the transition towards renewable energy sources.